PROFESSOR & CONSULTANT REID FRIEDSON, PhD teaches Labor Studies (LS) for the Cornell University School of Industrial and Labor Relations (ILR).

-Professor Friedson has authored and edited over 200 academic textbooks, study guides, online courses, scholarly articles, and institutional effectiveness plans.
-In the early 1990s, Friedson was research assistant to the comparative political economist and hyperlink pioneer Don Lavoie, PhD, founder of the Social and Organizational Learning program at George Mason University.
+Professor Friedson has authored and edited over 200 academic textbooks, study guides, online courses, scholarly and mass media articles, and institutional effectiveness plans.
+In the early 1990s, Friedson was research assistant to comparative political economist, hyperlink database pioneer, and founder of the Social and Organizational Learning program at George Mason University.

 Over the last twenty-one (21) years (1996-2017), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
 The IDEA Survey consistently ranks Reid Friedson, PhD among the top 10% of college professors in the United States.
 In 2012-13, students at Indian River State College (IRSC) rated Professor Friedson 5.0/5.0 on RateMyProfessors.com.
 Dr. Friedson was Lecturer of Comparative Government in Jamaica and Adjunct Professor of History in Liberty City, Miami, FL.